Chia-Network/chialisp-web/docs/glossary.md

 * **Mempool** - The set of transactions that are pending in a full node to be farmed into a block.
 The full node will presumably try to optimize the transactions it includes in a block in order to extract the most fees.

 * **Chialisp** - Chialisp is the Turing-complete functional language which the puzzles for spending coin are programmed in.
-For more information see our [CLVM Guide](/docs/)
+For more information see our [Chialisp Guide](/docs/)

 * **Puzzle (Scriptpubkey)** - A Chialisp program which specifies the behavior of a coin when it is spent.
 A puzzle can either reject a solution or output a set of conditions.